Have you ever noticed how pervasive “perfection” is in our language?

 Strive for perfection in process and grace with people.

-The General Manager in my example had his eyes opened that day.
+The General Manager had his eyes opened that day.
 He realized that the culture he helped to create, while enviable, still had it drawbacks.
 His company’s culture of perfection wasn’t so much a problem to be “fixed” so much as it was a dynamic to acknowledge and direct.
-Leaders of organizations who recognize this and create interpersonal practices that allow some slack are the ones who create vibrant, sustainable corporate cultures.
+Leaders of organizations who recognize this and create interpersonal practices that allow some compassion for people’s humanity are the ones who create vibrant, sustainable corporate cultures.
 Imperfections and all.

 That VP’s quote — “We are so demanding of each other, there’s absolutely no room for mistakes” — is really, really scary.
 That would snuff out the tiniest spark of creativity or risk-taking.